 From the Indus valley excavation points, bronze and copper artefacts and glazed potteries are found which shows their knowledge of highly developed metallurgy.
-The Vedic people were also aware about the process of fermenting grains and fruits, tanning leather as well as dyeing.
+The Vedic people were also aware of the process of fermenting grains and fruits, tanning leather as well as dyeing.

-The first century A.D. also witnessed mass production of metals such as iron, copper, silver, gold and also of alloys such as bronze and brass.
+The first century A.D. also witnessed mass production of metals such as iron, copper, silver, and gold and also of alloys such as bronze and brass.
 Textile dyeing was also very popular during that time.
-Indian contribution to shipbuilding reflects in Lothal, a site in Gujarat which has the remains of a dockyard providing evidences that trade flourished in those days by sea.
+Indian contribution to shipbuilding reflects in Lothal, a site in Gujarat which has the remains of a dockyard providing evidence that trade flourished in those days by sea.

 Varahamihira was among the nine gems in the court of Vikramaditya.
 The king gave him the title of ‘Varaha’because of his accurate predictions.
 His Brihat-Samhita is considered a pioneer work in the field of astronomy.
 He observed that the moon rotated around the earth and similarly the earth rotated around the sun.
-Baudhayan was the first person to calculate the value of pie.
+Baudhayan was the first person to calculate the value of the pie.
 Pythagoras theorem is found in Baudhayan’s Sulva Sutra.

 The summary of mathematics was mentioned in the book of Aryabhatta known as Aryabhatiya.
-He explained zero as a symbol as well as a concept which helped him in understanding the exact distance between that of the earth and the moon.
+He explained zero as a symbol as well as a concept which helped him in understanding the exact distance between that the earth and the moon.
 He also mentioned that earth is round and rotates on its own axis.
 He also correctly stated that reflected sunlight is the reason behind the lustre of the moon and the planets.

-In Charaksamhita, the use of plants and herbs for medical purpose was also mentioned.
+In Charaksamhita, the use of plants and herbs for medical purposes was also mentioned.
 Sushruta, the pioneer surgeon in Indian history studied human anatomy with the help of a dead body.
 In his book Sushruta Samhita, he described the method of selecting and preserving a dead body for the purpose of its detailed study.
 His book mentioned about 1,100 diseases including different types of fever, jaundice and urinary complaints.
-He greatly contributed in Rhinoplasty (plastic surgery) and as well as in ophthalmic surgery (removal of cataracts).
+He greatly contributed to Rhinoplasty (plastic surgery) and as well as in ophthalmic surgery (removal of cataracts).
 Surprisingly, modern surgeons use techniques similar to that of Shusruta during plastic surgeries.
-He has mentioned 121 surgical instruments along with mentioning the methods of operations, bone setting and cataract, etc. Sushruta also mentioned 760 plants having medicinal value.
+He has mentioned 121 surgical instruments along with mentioning the methods of operations, bone setting and cataract, etc. Sushruta also mentioned that 760 plants have medicinal value.

-Please write your feedback in comment section
+Please write your feedback in the comment section.

 Related Links, Visit Once